Uranite/svt-av1-tritium/README.md

+Experimental additions currently available on `exp`:
+- `--chroma-grain`
+- `--alt-tf-decay`

+Please see their respective commits for further details on functionality.

+These additions may change or be removed at any time.

+#

 This fork is based on the unreleased [SVT-AV1-PSY 2.3.0-C](https://github.com/psy-ex/svt-av1-psy/tree/testing-2.3.0-C), and includes backports of changes and improvements made in 3.x versions of SVT-AV1-PSY and its continuations by the original developers, [SVT-AV1-PSYEX](https://github.com/BlueSwordM/svt-av1-psyex) and [SVT-AV1-HDR](https://github.com/juliobbv-p/svt-av1-hdr)* (currently excluding any HDR-specific changes.)

 Please note that this fork may not be a 1-to-1 copy of changes made in 3.x, and may include additional features or changes that could potentially change, break, or fix certain behaviour.